mattlockyer/near-cs-linkdrop/README.md

 When running `yarn test:full` or `yarn test:deploy` it will delete and recreate the sub account you use for your contract. `REACT_APP_contractId` in your `.env`.

-Recommendation: to rapidly test against contract features e.g. `add drop
+Recommendation: to rapidly test against contract features from the client side without redeploying e.g. `add drop`, run `yarn test:deploy` then create a separate test file (based off of `create-drop.test.js`) to target your newly deployed contract with the client tests you wish.

 ## Overview of LinkDrops